Scheduled Tasks

 1. Branch (main)

 The key name here (e.g., main) specifies the code branch used when the scheduled task executes.
-When the scheduled task is triggered, the system will pull the code version currently pointed to by HEAD on this branch.
+When triggered, the system pulls the code pointed to by HEAD on that branch.

 2. Scheduled Trigger ("crontab: ...")

-Unlike events like push, scheduled tasks are defined using a cron expression.
-The configuration must use crontab: as a fixed prefix, followed by a standard POSIX cron expression.
+Unlike events like push, scheduled tasks use a cron expression.
+The configuration must use crontab: as a prefix, followed by a standard POSIX cron expression.

-Owner Mechanism: When a scheduled task triggers, the execution identity (triggerer) of the pipeline is the user who most recently added or modified this scheduled task configuration and pushed it to the repository.
+Owner Mechanism: When a scheduled task triggers, the pipeline's execution identity is the user who most recently added or modified this configuration and pushed it to the repository.

-Restriction Note: To ensure system stability, the minimum scheduling interval for scheduled tasks is 5 minutes.
-Configurations with a shorter interval (e.g.,
+Restriction: To ensure system stability, the minimum scheduling interval is 5 minutes.
+Configurations below this interval (e.g.,

 Modifying Scheduled Tasks